 I n case of other assets, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
 If the credit risk of such assets has not increased significantly, an amount equal to twelve months ECL is measured and recognised as loss allowance.
 However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognised as loss allowance.

 When determining whether the credit risk of a financial asset has increased significantly since initial recognition and when estimating expected credit losses, the Company considers reasonable and supportable information that is relevant and available without undue cost or effort.
-This includes both quantitative and qualitative information and analysis, based on the Company’s historical experience and informed credit assessment and including forward-looking information.
+This includes both quantitative and qualitative information and analysis, based on the Company’s historical experience and informed credit assessment and including forward looking information.

 The gross carrying amount of a financial asset is written off (either partially or in full) to the extent that there is no realistic prospect of recovery.
 This is generally the case when the Company determines that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write off.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company’s procedures for recovery of amounts due.

-III Financial liabilities and equity instruments a Classification of debt or equity:
+III Financial liabilities and equity instruments

 Debt or equity instruments issued by the Company are classified as either financial liabilities or as equity in accordance with the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-b Subsequent measurement:i Financial liabilities measured at amortised cost:
+i Financial liabilities measured at amortised cost:

-Financial liabilities are subsequently measured at amortised cost using the effective interest rate (EIR) method.
+Financial liabilities are subsequently measured at amortized cost using the effective interest rate (EIR) method.
 Gains and losses are recognised in statement of profit and loss when the liabilities are derecognised as well as through the EIR amortisation process.
-Amortised cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fee or costs that are an integral part of the EIR.
 The EIR amortisation is included in finance costs in the statement of profit and loss.

-ii Financial liabilities measured at fair value through profit and loss (FVTPL):
+ii Financial liabilities measured at fair value through profit and loss (FVTPL)

 Financial liabilities at FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as FVTPL.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 Derivatives, including separated embedded derivatives are classified as held for trading unless they are designated as effective hedging instruments.
 Financial liabilities at fair value through profit and loss are carried in the financial statements at fair value with changes in fair value recognised in other income or finance costs in the statement of profit and loss.